 As for maintenance costs, the AquaBliss Shower Filter is one of the most affordable of all the shower filters we tested.

-It has an ongoing cost of just 0.002/ gallon, based on AquaBliss’ filter lifespan claims and the price of replacement filters on the manufacturer’s website.
+It has an ongoing cost of just 0.012/ gallon, based on AquaBliss’ filter lifespan claims and the price of replacement filters on the manufacturer’s website.
+This equates to a 5-year ownership cost of around $419, making it more than twice as affordable as models like the AquaTru Shower, Filterbaby Pro, and Afina Filtered Shower Head.

 🏢 Company